mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 There are more sophisticated activation strategies possible and they are discussed in [Activation Strategies](mimcss-guide-activation-strategies.html) unit.

 ## CSS Grouping Rules
 CSS defines several grouping rules: @supports, @media and @document.
 These rules contain other CSS rules.
-In Mimcss, these rules are modeled very similarly to the top-level styling scope; the only difference is that the class defining nested rules must extend the `NestedGroup` generic class.
+In Mimcss, these rules are modeled in the same way as the top-level style definition class.
+The only difference is that for the grouping rules it is beneficial (but optional) to pass the class name of the parent as a generic parameter.
 Here is an example of the @media rule:

 ```tsx
 class MyStyles extends css.StyleDefinition